C2SM-RCM/CCLM2CMOR/README.rst

 If you want to process all variables in the table, use the ``--all`` option.
 Otherwise, specify the variables with ``--varlist`` (RCM or CORDEX names supported).
 You can also choose the resolutions at which to produce the output with ``--resolution`` or in the variable *reslist* in the configuration file.
-Note that the seasonal processing uses the output of the daily processing.
-Hence, the latter has to be executed before the former.

 You can limit the time range for processing by providing the start and end years on the command line (``--start``, ``--end``).
 Otherwise, all available years are processed.